SNOMED Documentation Search

 A moduleId field, assigned to each component, helps identify the origin of content and dependencies in a release.
 This enables Release Centres to compose a unified release from a number of different modules, yet still identify the origin of content within the release.
 For example, module ids may be used to differentiate SNOMED CT International content, Australian Medicines terminology and Pathology content within the Australian national release.

-The module dependency reference set is used to track dependencies between (versioned) modules.
-Thus, by tracing the set of module dependencies from a specified (versioned) moduleId, one is able to identify all the content relevant to that (versioned) moduleId.
-Hence, a (versioned) moduleId can be used to uniquely identify a (versioned) Edition.10
+The module dependency reference set is used to track dependencies between versioned modules.
+Thus, by tracing the set of module dependencies from a specified versioned module, one is able to identify all the content relevant to that versioned module.
+Hence, a versioned module can be used to uniquely identify a versioned edition.9

 |2||Specifically the section URIs for Real-World Objects http://www.w3.org/TR/cooluris/#semweb|

-|6||Linked Data http://www.w3.org/DesignIssues/LinkedData.html|
+|4||Linked Data http://www.w3.org/DesignIssues/LinkedData.html|

-|8||Choosing between 303 and Hash www.w3.org/TR/cooluris#choosing|
+|6||Choosing between 303 and Hash www.w3.org/TR/cooluris#choosing|

-|9||_ http://www.snomed.org/tig?t=trg2main_gen_idsource Section number relative July 2012 version.|
+|8||http://www.snomed.org/tig?t=trg2main_title Section number relative to July 2012 version.|

-|10||In the case where a Release Centre has not organized what they consider to be an Edition to correspond to the transitive contents of a single moduleId, a single additional moduleId can be created that depends on the modules that comprise the Edition and then be subsequently used to identify that Edition.
+|9||In the case where a release centre has not organized an edition such that it correspond to the transitive contents of a single module, an additional module can be created that depends on all the modules in the edition.
+This additional module can then be used to identify that edition.
 Note that it is non-conformant to release only part of a module.|